MichaelBaker/mpl-v1/readme.md

 - [ ] Create the base Unmanaged parser
 - [ ] JS backend for Unmanaged
 - [ ] LLVM backend for Unmanaged
-- [ ] Move errors into the compiler functions, rather than using Haskell's `error`
 - [ ] Handle syntax suggestions in the middle of a line
 - [ ] Use examples to generate syntax error heuristics: https://research.swtch.com/yyerror
+- [ ] Pull in big decimal/integer library for IEEE JS math

 ## TODO Think about